sensu/sensu-go-workshop/lessons/operator/07/README.md

 > - `SENSU_USER`
 > - `SENSU_PASSWORD`
 >
-> If any are missing, review the environment setup from [Lesson 3: Using the Sesnu CLI](../03/README.md#readme).
+> If any are missing, review the environment setup from [Lesson 3: Using the Sensu CLI](../03/README.md#readme).

 1. **Download & Install the Agent**